CONNECT BY PRIOR ... to search tree-like (hierarchical)

 should be implemented.

-SELECT a FROM crash_me LEFT JOIN crash_me2 USING (a)
+SELECT a FROM crash_me LEFT JOIN crash_me2 USING (a); in this

 (this will delete rows when one gets a duplicate key error while updating).